Emergency contacts & public safety

 - Two of our staff members work maintenance over the weekend and additional staff are provided for clean-up after special events

 - We have a vacuum curb/gutter sweeper that operates every second working day, cleaning in the early morning

 The majority of CCTV units are in the downtown area, primarily in City parkades.
-Since CCTV units have been installed, our private security contractor Paladin Security has noted that they have the increased ability to intercept individuals prior to a disturbance/illegal activity taking place, particularly within the parkades
+Since CCTV units have been installed, our private security contractor Commissionaires has noted that they have the increased ability to intercept individuals prior to a disturbance/illegal activity taking place, particularly within the parkades

 Through the CCTV registry pilot program, businesses in the DKA boundaries can voluntarily register their security camera locations and contact information with us through a secure database.
 This will provide Kelowna RCMP with quicker access to potential sources of video evidence.